0 |

 I dont' want to tinker with my PS2 though.
 From what I understand if it ever needs service Sony will totally ignore you if anything that isn't made by Sony is in it or been used with it.
 So I avoid anything that isn't theirs.

-ID: 211116514 Mon, Jan 05, 2004, 16:47
+Mon, Jan 05, 2004, 16:47

 Farn, I used to have a cable box, but a neighbor was caught with one so i ditched my asap.
 They figured he had it for about 1 year, they then added up the total amount of movies, and events he could have ordered in that time and added some other fine to it and he ended up in some major trouble.
 I want to say his fine was close to 100,000 dollars and he spent like 6 months in jail.
 I dont know if this case was more severe then others, but i know it was severe enough that we no longer have a cable box.
 It just wasnt worth it.

-6 | blue hen, almighty
+6blue hen, almighty

-ID: 27048221 Mon, Jan 05, 2004, 19:32
+Mon, Jan 05, 2004, 19:32

 Bars are a pretty good way to see PPVs without much cost.
 They usually don't charge any kind of cover any more, since there aren't as many fans as there used to be.
 In fact, some bars are almost totally empty, which is kind of like watching the PPV at home.
 Also, you might meet some like-minded friends at bars, and then you can split the cost of future PPVs.